 - Which group you just selected

-- Which mode you switched to – DMO or TMO
+- Which mode you switched to – Direct Mode DMO or Trunked Mode TMO

 - Which action on the Fast Menu you chose.